xHain-hackspace/xHain-hackspace.github.io/_posts/2016-09-05-Herbstzeit ist Hack- und Bastelzeit!.en.md

 Everyone is welcome: Newbie, veteran, artists, programmers

-And the highlight at the end: we are represented with a booth at the <a href="http://maker-faire.de/berlin/"> Maker Faire.
+And the highlight at the end: we are represented with a booth at the <a href="http://maker-faire.de/berlin/"> Maker Faire </a>.
 You can meet us there on October 1st and 2nd - we're looking forward to it!
 To have a really interesting booth we're currently working on a robot (let's hope that he will be ready by then) and also the cable weeping willow has not yet been written off as a project - therefore help (or old and/or broken cables) would be really appreciated!